zy777777/NonGKI_Kernel_Build/README_EN.md

 - **Set Compile Environment**
     - If no GCC is needed, Clang-only compilation is selected automatically.
     - If GCC is needed, both 64-bit and 32-bit versions must be specified.
 The recommended format is git, but tar.gz and zip are also supported.
+    - You can choose to use only GCC without enabling Clang.
+Additionally, GCC allows using the system's default installed version.
+This can be enabled in the YAML file variables.
     - Clang sources can be in git, tar.gz, tar.xz, zip, or managed via antman.

 - **Get Kernel Source**